jr7072/r4nd0m/README.md

 ## General Info
 ----------------
-Generates a random message based on a specific topic using basic javascript and node.js.
+Generates a random message with topic of "Computer Notifications" using basic javascript and node.js.

 ## Technologies
 ----------------